vivekannan/Rift/README.md

 ##Note
   1. Rift considers the source file to be CASE INSENSITIVE (except for ascii data).
   2. All hex values MUST be suffixed with "h" and binary values MUST be suffixed with "b"; values without suffix are assumed to be decimal.
 This may lead to confusing errors.
-All hex values with a intial alphabet MUST be prefixed with 0 (As per Mazidi).
+All hex values with a initial alphabet MUST be prefixed with 0 (As per Mazidi).
   3. The EQU/BIT directives have a slightly different syntax which is not in sync with Mazidi.
     * Mazidi ---> Symbol EQU/BIT Value
     * Rift   ---> EQU/BIT Symbol Value